pachyderm/pachyderm/doc/docs/master/concepts/index.md

 # Concepts

-The Pachyderm platform brings
-together **version control for data** with the tools to **build scalable end-to-end ML/AI pipelines** while empowering users to develop their
-**code in any language**, framework, or tool of their choice.
-Pachyderm has been proven to be the ideal foundation for teams looking to use ML and AI to solve real-world problems in a reliable way.

-The Pachyderm platform includes the following main components:
+This section details the foundational concepts of Pachyderm's data versioning and pipeline semantics broken down into two main components:

-- Pachyderm File System (PFS)
+- **Pachyderm File System** (PFS) manages Pachyderm's data and versioning system.
-- Pachyderm pipelines
+- **Pachyderm Pipeline System** (PPS) enables you to perform various transformations on your data.

-To start, you need to understand the foundational concepts of Pachyderm's data versioning and pipeline semantics.
-After you have a good grasp of the basics, you can use advanced concepts and features for more complicated challenges.
+After you have a good grasp of the basics, move to advanced concepts and features.

-This section describes the following Pachyderm concepts:
+In particular, you will learn:

 <div class="row">
   <div class="column-2">